What is employee engagement?

 The timing of your engagement survey is critical to getting a good response rate.
 If you usually do an annual survey, also consider:

-- Would it be better to do it more than once a year?
-(A lot can change in a year)
+- The huge benefits of running employee surveys more than once a year (A lot changes in a year)

-- Would shorter, more frequent surveys be better for the rhythm of your business?
+- Would shorter, more frequent employee surveys be better for the rhythm of your business?

-Employees whose employer turns feedback into action “really well” are twice as engaged as those whose employer does not act their feedback well, according to the our 2022 Global Trends Report.
+Employees whose employer turns feedback into action “really well” are twice as engaged as those whose employer does not act on their feedback well, according to the our 2022 Global Trends Report.

 Think about ways you can engage better with individual employees on the survey.
 You could have: